andjadenic/ImageCaptioning/README.md

 Preprocessing pipelines are defined in [preprocess/preprocess.py](https://github.com/andjadenic/ImageCaptioning/blob/main/preprocess/preprocess.py).

+The dataset is split into $118,000$ samples for training, $2,500$ for validation, and $2,500$ for testing.

 ## Model architecture
-This work uses architecture described in paper: [**Show and Tell: A Neural Image Caption Generator (Vinyals et al., 2015)**](https://arxiv.org/abs/1411.4555), that follows an encoder–decoder structure:
+This work uses the architecture described in the paper: [**Show and Tell: A Neural Image Caption Generator (Vinyals et al., 2015)**](https://arxiv.org/abs/1411.4555), which follows an encoder–decoder structure:
 * **Encoder**: A ResNet CNN extracts high-level image features.
 * **Decoder**: An LSTM generates captions from these features.

 <img width="1085" height="529" alt="encoder_decoder_image_captioning_example" src="https://github.com/user-attachments/assets/af3a51b1-8c67-4640-80e5-54d91a92fe5c" />

+## Model Parameters
+**Encoder** (ResNet-based):
+* Frozen: All pre-trained ResNet convolutional layers.
+* Learnable: The classification linear layer and all Batch Normalization parameters.
+**Decoder** (LSTM-based):
+  * Learnable: All embedding (linear) layer parameters and LSTM cell parameters.

 ## Training
 Training is done in $10$ epochs using gradient descent and Adam optimizer with a learning rate $10^{−3}$.
 The batch size was